irmen/Pyro4/docs/source/tutorials.rst

                 ns = True)

 *Stock market servers*
-    This example already creates a daemon object instead of using the ``serveSimple`` call.
+    This example already creates a daemon object instead of using the :py:meth:`serveSimple` call.
     You'll have to modify the three source files because they all create a daemon.
     But you'll only have to add the proper ``host`` argument to the construction of the Daemon, to set it to your machine name instead of the default of localhost.